gcobb321/icloud3_v3_docs/docs/chapters/1_components.md

 The screens below show examples of a tracked device's current status.
 The following is displayed:

 - Gary, on the left, is at Home.
 Lillian, on the Right is Away.
-  - Arrive item - The icons and text show Gary is at Home (Home icon in a circle and he arrived home at @3:22p.
+  - Arrive item - The icons and text show Gary is at Home (Home icon in a circle) and he arrived home at @3:22p.
 Lillian is traveling towards home.
 Notice the distance, travel time and travel direction from the Home Zone.
 - Notice when the device was last located by iCloud or the Mobile App, when it was last updated by iCloud3 and the time of the next update.
 - Gary is tracking from Home and the Quail Zone, Lillian just from Home.
-- The *Info* field shows tracking results from nearby devices is being used.
+- The *Info* field shows tracking results from nearby devices are being used.

 ![](../screens/tracking/track-gary-home-lillian-away-captions.png)